 Ingredients

-• 250 g unsalted butter, cold
+• 250 g unsalted butter, (it MUST be cold!)

-• 250 g plain gluten free flour
+• 250 g plain gluten free flour, (I use FREEE or any supermarket blend)

 • 1.5 tsp xanthan gum